aurajs/website/source/getting-started/index.md

 ### App configuration

-Aura's contructor can take a configuration object, that will be available as `app.config` in the extensions.
+Aura's constructor can take a configuration object, that will be available as `app.config` in the extensions.

 Currently, the only config entry available on a barebone Aura application is `debug` (cf. [debug section](#debugging))